icela/FriceEngine/help.md

 :---|---:
-addObject(FObject)|add an game object to screen removeObject(FObject)|remove the object from screen(using the **id** field to judge if they are the same) setBack(FResource)|set the background setBounds(int x, int y, int width, int height)|from JFrame setTitle(String)|from JFrame
+addObject(FObject)|add an game object to screen removeObject(FObject)|remove the object from screen(using the **id** field to judge if they are the same) addTimeListener(listener: FTimeListener)|add an object to timeListeners, and they will be checked when needed. removeTimeListener(listener: FTimeListener)|remove the object to timeListeners, and it won't be checked when needed. setBack(FResource)|set the background setBounds(int x, int y, int width, int height)|from JFrame setTitle(String)|from JFrame